 We are always on the lookout for talented professionals to contribute to our team.
 Singleton Reynolds offers a professional and challenging work environment, with a competitive compensation and benefits package.

-David Edinger is a Partner in Singleton Urquhart Reynolds Vogel LLP’s Commercial Litigation, Construction and Professional Liability Law Groups.
-He is also co-chair of the firm’s Conflict Committee, and a Member of the Management Committee.
+David Edinger is a Partner in the Commercial Litigation, Construction, Insurance and Workplace Law Groups at Singleton Urquhart Reynolds Vogel LLP.
+He is also chair of the firm’s Conflict Committee, and a Member of the Management Committee.

-David helps clients through uniquely tailored and effective approaches which include resolving matters through negotiation, mediation, arbitration and litigation at all levels of court in British Columbia.
+David specializes in uniquely tailored and effective approaches to dispute prevention and resolution, which includes advising on contract and procurement strategy, crafting creative risk management solutions, and resolving matters through negotiation, mediation, arbitration and litigation at all levels of court in British Columbia.

-David also regularly handles cross-border litigation and conflict of laws issues, including jurisdictional matters, the recognition and enforcement of judgments and the securing of evidence across borders and is very experienced working with United States-based counsel on such matters.
+David’s expertise includes cross-border litigation, conflict of laws issues including jurisdictional matters and the recognition and enforcement of judgments and the securing of evidence across borders.
+He is very experienced working with United States-based counsel on such matters.

 General Representative Experience